Imperial-Tokyo Tech Global Fellows Programme

 - Their ability to adapt their approach to suit new contexts

 Imperial College participants must:

 - Be between 6 and 30 months into their PhD at the time the programme takes place (6 and 48 months for part-time students).
-Students outside of this timeframe are encouraged to apply, but priority will be allocated to students between 6 - 30 months (6-48 months for part-time students)

 Applicants should explain how they meet the above criteria in their application (note applicants who have not addressed this requirement will not be offered a place on the programme).